Consignment Software: Money-Saving Tips

 Web-based software exists for the benefit of the software provider who of course is thrilled with a steady stream of monthly income from those who sign up.
-If mobility is needed, install software that belongs to you on a laptop, or install the software on a desktop at the shop, leave the shop computer on, and use a free remote-pc program (LogMeIn, GoToMyPC, Team Viewer) to access the shop computer from anywhere (like web-based).
+If mobility is needed, install software that belongs to you on a laptop, or install on a desktop at the store, leave the store computer on, and access it with a free program like RemotePC or Ammyy.
 The cost of web-based is enormous over time and when payment stops, the software stops.
 Lastly, do you really want the responsibility of putting your clients' personal information on the 'web' on a server' that you know nothing about hosted by an unknown hosting company and sold to you by someone you've never met and hardly know?

 Web-based software and software that installs on your computer but requires payment for support does not belong to you 'for lifetime use'.
 The software will be deactivated upon nonpayment.

 Heads up!
 Software developers with 'annual support plans' have them in place for a reason.
-There are plans in place to force payment of those 'optional support fees', namely that (essential) software updates will be withheld and service (in any form) will be denied.
+The plan is to force payment by denying (essential) software updates and service (in any form).
 When the masquerade includes, "Oh, our support plan is totally optional!" ask for the consequences of not paying the fee because if you don't know to ask, the gotchas will be revealed after the money-back period has expired.

 Still tempted to fall for the offering of that individual programmer?
 Consider his history.
 It's an indication of how you can expect to be treated as a customer.
-Wilson at Conpro bragged in a public forum about firing customers when they ask too many questions.
+Wilson at Conpro blustered publicly about firing clients when, in his opinion, they ask too many questions.
 He actually told one customer that he discontinued her service and required that she purchase the software again ($995 at the time) before he would continue to help her.
 In another brazen move, Wilson targeted a group of customers who managed to avoid paying the annual support fee, offering them a 'free software update'.
 Not surprisingly the 'update' included a kill switch which disabled their software and he refused to remove the planted bug until customers agreed to pay more.
 These facts are etched in WWW records.
 Want to test for honesty?
 Show an interest in the 'lease program' then ask for how long the payments are to be made.
 If he thinks you don't know any better, he'll say 'for as long as you use the software'.
 When someone pressed as to why she should pay more by lease than she would pay outright to purchase, he changed it to, 'Ok, 2 years'.
 Just write 'consignpro' off your list of considerations.

 The complaints heard most often about 'consignment software' are difficulty of use and lack of support.
 This whole decision process can be made quite simple by choosing Best Consignment Shop Software -